About the Trainer

 Pawsitive Play Inspiration

 Previously, I set aside a special time and place for training.
 I was never consistent because neither my dog nor I enjoyed it, and it became a chore rather than something fun.
 My dogs were "trained" and could preform behaviors like sit, down and stay but were not dependable out side of my home.
-My Doberman, Ryder, was especially not enjoying regular obedience training.
+My Doberman, Ryder, did not enjoy regular obedience training.
 His attention wandered quickly and sessions were frustrating.
 Has this happened to you?

 A revelation occurred when I introduced fun, play and games into my training.
 The more fun we had, the more my dog learned.
 The more he learned, the more excited I was about our developing relationship.
 Play and games are reinforcing to both you and your dog!
 If you and your dog are enjoying the training experience, it is more likely to reoccur.